Part 5: Morph Stone

 "Tammy!"
 I yelled angrily.
 Rei took out her memory flasher and I heard her taking many images of me.
 I ignored her as she tried to get every angle.

 A hologram of Tammy appeared in front of me.
-"Yes?" she said like nothing happened.
+"Yes?" she said like she didn't notice my hair.

 "What did you do to my hair?!"